Roman Catholic Diocese of Satu Mare

 The diocese has 48 parishes with 90,000 adherents.
 It covers the counties of Satu Mare and Maramureş, of which 8.2% are Roman Catholic, with concentrations in Satu Mare County along the Hungarian border.
 Its adherents are predominantly Hungarians, with a small number of Zipser Germans.
-It is subordinate to the Bucharest Archdiocese.
+It is a suffragan diocese to the Bucharest Archdiocese (since 1930).
 Its bishop since 2003 has been Jenő Schönberger.